 The special challenge of preparation and early implementation of North Bennet Street School’s capital campaign was their general lack of a strong fund-raising operation and no capital campaign in 30 years.
 We spent considerable time on preparation, assessment and hiring of new staff, organizing systems and research, creating a Campaign Planning Committee, envisioning communications.
 Additionally an early feasibility study had predicted only modest success.
-But the power of a dynamic, talented and charismatic school president combined with strong campaign preparation brought in double the original estimate in the first six months.
-Then the school was off and running and I was able to step back.
+The power of a dynamic, talented and charismatic school president combined with strong campaign preparation brought in double the original estimate in the first six months.
+The school was off and running and I was able to step back.

 Major Gifts consultant

 I was recruited by this much renowned and beloved summer theatre to strategize, plan, and oversee a brief major gifts campaign in order to bring the theatre into a new season on strong financial footing.
 Working with the CEO, board leadership and Development staff we were able to reach our financial goal in three months.
 As a result of this project we then restructured the Development Office and hired a new Director of Development in order to sustain success and momentum.

 I was recruited by Kripalu, the first and largest center in this country for yoga and health ($29M budget and 400 employees,) to bring them into the next major chapter of their institutional evolution.
 After three years we had doubled the board of trustees by bringing on a truly distinguished new group of remarkable individuals from across the country, created a wholly new development office and team, embarked on strategic planning, doubled the number of annual donors and created key philanthropic relationships that can carry the organization into a successful future.